cloudmesh-community/book/chapters/msg/graphql.md

 and are trusted and verified since they are digitally signed.

-The advantage of using frameworks such as the python implementation of GraphQL is that it can leverage existing authetication modules, so we do not have to develop them ourselfs.
+The advantage of using frameworks such as the python implementation of GraphQL is that it can leverage existing authentication modules, so we do not have to develop them ourselves.
 One such module is *JSON Web Token Authentication* or *JWT Authentication.
 To use this module, please add it to the `settings.py` file as follows